-Lastly, consistent with all the other proposed Technical Amendments to Rule A-13, the proposed rule change would also reformat the applicable subsections of Rule A-13 with the appropriate subsection designation and update the applicable cross-references in the rule text.
+Lastly, consistent with all the other proposed Technical Amendments to Rule A-13, the proposed rule change would also reformat the applicable subsections of Rule A-13 with the appropriate subsection designation and update the applicable cross-references in the rule text, including correcting the inaccurate cross reference in the definition of "commercial paper" from G-32(d) to G-32(c).
 These related amendments are merely intended to provide internal consistency to Rule A-13 in light of the other amendments and, therefore, the MSRB believes they are technical, non-substantive amendments.